Skip to Content

 Birds eye view of the Amphitheater Hot Shop stage

-Travel Tip: For demonstration times, check with the admissions desk, look at the official website or visit the board located outside the amphitheater.
+During our visit, we watched a glass blower sculpt a glowing blob of hot glass into a beautiful vase.
+He then broke the vase at the end of the show to demonstrate fragility of the glass.
+For demonstration times, check with the admissions desk, look at the official website or visit the board located outside the amphitheater.

-5).
-Learn About The 35 Centuries of Glass
+5. 35 Centuries of Glass Galleries

 The popular 35 Centuries of Glass Gallery at the Corning Museum of Glass

-This section of the Corning Museum of Glass is an absolute muse see because it tells the story of how glass began as well as showcasing the triumphs of glass making throughout history.
+This section in the Corning Museum of Glass is an absolute must see because it tells the story of how glass began and showcases the triumphs of glass making throughout history.
+We thought the paperweight displays were fascinating and who knew paperweights could be so intricately detailed with such vibrant colors.

 Travel Tip: If visiting with kids, let them be a glass detective and find specific objects throughout the gallery.
 Pick up a pamphlet with instructions as you enter this exhibit.

-6).
-Grab A Bite To Eat In The Café
+6. Grab A Bite In The Café

-On the ground level adjacent to the Museum Shop, you will find the Café at the Corning Museum of Glass.
-The café in museum is a good place to take a break and pick up a quick coffee or snack.
+On the ground level adjacent to the Museum Shop, you’ll find the Café at the Corning Museum of Glass.
+This a good place to take a break and pick up a quick snack.
+We like the café because you can take your food outside to enjoy in the courtyard, but indoor seating is available too.

 Glass objects for sale in the shops at the Corning Museum of Glass